Tachytaenius/tachy-guns/readme.md

 - Behaviour around the content added by the mod may break if the script is not on.
 	It will leave a message in the console ("Tachy Guns enabled!") when activated.
 - Lead doesn't work very well for projectiles (mostly bruising, though it is lethal) due to DF's own internal mechanics.
-- Black gunpowder is in its own content pack because it is used by both the 1400 and 1800 content packs.
+- The reason dependency content packs exist is because their content is used by multiple content packs.
 - It is recommended to use `gui/workshop-job` to set the desired materials for production.
 - Guns use the crossbow skill.